pblabs/zen/README.md

 # <img src="https://github.com/pblabs/zen/raw/master/logo.png"> Zen

-_Z-engine (Zen)_ is the most simple, safe, minimal, fast, full featured, general purpose javascript module stack engine.
+_Z-engine (Zen)_ is the most simple, safe, minimal, fast, full featured, general purpose javascript module stack engine for Node.js.

-It's like Ruby's Rack or Python WSGI, but for Node.js.
+Basically it's like Connect or Stack, but simpler and faster.

+Zen comes into two flavours: zen-http and zen:
+- zen is a general purpose engine
+- zen-http is designed to be used for triadic modules (like http servers) where extreme performance is a requirement.

 ## Install

 As simple as

     npm install zen

-If you don't use npm, then copy the single file `zen.js` somewhere you can get to it.

 ## How to use

 	var zapp=require('../zen')(
 	  require('firstHandler')(),
 	  require('secondHandler')(handleArg1, handleArg2),
 	);

 	var result = zapp(<proper>, <application>, <args>);